kalxasath/android-dev-challenge-2017/README.md

 ### What you will not find in this repository
 * You will not find enriched content that goes beyond the level of study.
+* You will not find content for advance android developers

 ## My Articles
 > **Note:**